nimiq-network/developer-reference/src/docs/accounts.md

 | vesting step amount  | Uint64    | 8            | The amount made to be made available at each step
 | vesting total amount | Uint64    | 8            | The total amount of all steps added up.
 If <= `vesting total amount`, the difference will be made available immediately.

-# Hashed time-locked contract
+# Hashed time-locked contract HTLC
 Used for conditional payments and for cross-chain atomic swaps.
+All HTLC are time limited.

 | Element              | Data type | size [bytes] | Description
 |----------------------|-----------|--------------| -----------